palewire/californiacivicdata.org/_posts/2016-09-15-website-launch.markdown

 $ curl http://calaccess.download/latest/cvr_campaign_disclosure_cd.csv | csvgrep -c FORM_TYPE -m F460 > f460_cvrs.csv
 {% endhighlight %}

-## Fifth, charting the course ahead
+### Fifth, charting the course ahead

-For newcomers to the weird little universe of CAL-ACCESS, a lot of this still might seem rather intimidating.
-Not to worry, we are already hard at work chiselling easy-to-understand data models out of CAL-ACCESS' convoluted structure.

-Stay tuned for more.
-Or if your feeling bold, we would love your help.
-Head over to our processed-data app repo where all the excitement is currently happening.
+We're proud of what we've put together.
+But our work is far from finished.

+For newcomers, the the odd structure of the CAL-ACCESS database's source files remains a significant obstacle.

+But don't worry, our team working on it.
+We're already hard at chiseling easy-to-understand files that simplify the system's convoluted structure.

+Look for those to arrive in the coming weeks, or jump into the embryonic [django-calaccess-processed-data](https://github.com/california-civic-data-coalition/django-calaccess-processed-data) code repository where that work is happening.

-## Finally, how you can play and win
+### Finally, how you can play and win

 Our new logo is :fire: right?